ogbaluChidiebubeDavid/ExBit/replit.md

 ```

 ## Notes
-- The app uses in-memory storage, so all data resets on server restart
+- **Database**: PostgreSQL with persistent storage - transactions survive restarts
-- Binance API may be blocked in some regions; fallback prices are used
+- **Binance API**: May be blocked in some regions; fallback prices are used
-- Paystack API requires Nigerian business registration
+- **Paystack**: Currently in test mode - switch to live keys for production
-- Test mode is recommended before going live
+- **Wallet Address**: Platform fees sent to 0xbe3496154fec589f393717f730ae4b9ddda8564f
-- All components have data-testid attributes for e2e testing
+- **Testing**: All components have data-testid attributes for e2e testing
-- Responsive design works on mobile, tablet, and desktop
+- **Responsive**: Works on mobile, tablet, and desktop
-- MetaMask or compatible Web3 wallet required for users
+- **Requirements**: MetaMask or compatible Web3 wallet required for users